 Carbohydrates in foods such as bread and rice give us energy.
 Other foods, like fruits and vegetables, are full of vitamins and minerals.

-We need protein to make muscles, skin and hair.
+We need protein to make muscles, skin, and hair.
 Meat and eggs are highprotein foods.
 We need calcium for our teeth and bones.
-Dairy foods, like cheese and milk, are high in calcium.
+Dairy foods, like what can be made with grains